mstksg/inCode/copy/entries/five-point-haskell-2.md

 Well, we know that all items from the result list _must_ be from the input list.
 It must be a subset --- but the ordering can change, or the multiplicity.
-And, more importantly, it _can't_ depend anything on the properties of any `a`.
+And, more importantly, it _can't_ depend on anything about the properties of any `a`.
 We also know that if the input is empty, so must be the output.

 From this, we can derive what are called [free theorems][] to look at